gnustep/libobjc2/README.md

 at all.
 Instead, it did a linear search of the method lists, caching a few results.
 Although this is O(n), it performed reasonably well.
 Most message sends are to a small number of methods.
-For example, an NSMutableDictionary is most often sent -objectForKey: and -setObject:forKey:.
+For example, an NSMutableDictionary is most often sent `-objectForKey:` and `-setObject:forKey:`.
 If these two methods are in the cache, then the O(n) algorithm is almost never used.

 The GNUstep runtime's low memory profile stores the slots in a sorted array.